Zeioth/vim-doxygen/README.md

-# vim-doxygen - (Currently functional, but under heavy development)
+# vim-doxygen
 Your doxygen documentation on vim.
+(This project is functional already, but under heavy development.
+If you find some bug, please submit an issue or PR and I will look into it.

 ## Documentation
 Please use <:h doxygen> on vim to read the full documentation.